Hyddwn/HyddwnServer/README.md

 If you did update both and are still running into problems, an official update probably broke compatibility.
-Wait a few hours for us to update Aura if NA has just been happened, or create an issue on [GitHub](https://github.com/aura-project/aura/issues).
+Wait a few hours for us to update Aura if NA was just updated, or create an issue on [GitHub](https://github.com/aura-project/aura/issues).

 Links
 ------------------------------